Degrowth: Criticisms

 According to environmental economist Jeroen C. J. M. van den Bergh, degrowth is often seen as an ambiguous concept due to its various interpretations, which can lead to confusion rather than a clear and constructive debate on environmental policy.
 Many interpretations of degrowth do not offer effective strategies for reducing environmental impact or transitioning to a sustainable economy, whereas price incentives through environmental taxes or tradable permits are much more effective.
 Additionally, critics argue, degrowth is unlikely to gain significant social or political support, making it an ineffective strategy for achieving environmental sustainability.

+The theoretical foundations of degrowth studies are considered fragile.
+Two scientists reviewed 561 peer-reviewed studies on the subject and concluded that 90% of them had serious methodological flaws.